fastoch/Project_Corsa/README.md

 Microsoft effort to port the TypeScript compiler and toolset to native code (started in 2024).

 src = https://www.youtube.com/watch?v=pNlq-EVld70 - A 10x faster TypeScript

+GitHub Repo of this project = https://github.com/microsoft/typescript-go

 # Introduction